New Report Offers Evidence of Digital Learning’s Benefits

 As in many other recent reports, Making Digital Learning Work: Success Strategies from Six Universities and Community Colleges emphasizes that a combination of face-to-face and online courses is ideal.
 Other success factors included making an effort to engage faculty, narrowing in on design, working effectively with third parties, and using data to refine courses and platforms, as well as learning outcomes.

 Among the report’s many claims is the conclusion that digital learning expands access.
 Specifically, the report found increases in the proportion of Pell Grant-eligible students, minority students, older students, and female students.
 While this is an important finding, the report does not address the fact that other recent studies have found that in online courses, students from traditionally disadvantaged backgrounds do not perform as well as more privileged and well-prepared students.
 This, however, was also not the report’s only questionable finding.

 Skepticism about the Report’s Claims and Methodology

-Despite the report’s findings, at least some onlookers wonder if the report has exaggerated the benefits of digital learning to support ASU’s focused efforts on digital learning.
+Despite the Making Digital Learning Work‘s findings, at least some onlookers wonder if the report has exaggerated the benefits of digital learning to support ASU’s focused efforts on digital learning.
 Earlier this week, Inside Higher Education published reactions from ten education experts.